DataDog/hiring-engineers/answers.md

 import random
 print(random.random())

-I have included the files for making a custom Agent check of random.
+I have included the files for making a custom Agent check of random under the checks folder.
+It includes the python and yaml files.

 Below is the screenshot of running the custome Agent check.
 ![ScreenShot](/screenshots/RandomCheck.png)